 Desiring to facilitate English in Thailand and have no degree?
 Worry not for it is possible.
-There is plenty of opportunity and money to be made for teaching English in Thailand without a degree.
-Lack of a degree may not hinder you from teaching, and if you have a TEFL certification is a definite plus.
+There is plenty of opportunity and money to be made from teaching English in Thailand without a degree.
+Lack of a degree may not hinder you from teaching and having an onsite TEFL certification is a definite plus.

-When searching for an English teaching position in the country, you will find that for most schools they ask for either a bachelor and/or a TEFL certificate.
+When searching for an English teaching position in Thailand, you will find that most schools ask for either a bachelor and an onsite TEFL certificate.
 It is up to you, however, to prove during the interview process that lacking a degree does not hinder your teaching ability.
 Below we have come up with a few pointers to guide you as you embark on your teaching journey in this beautiful country.

 1. Finding a Teaching Job

 The government does not allow schools to sponsor foreigners who do not have a degree.
 However, there are legal loopholes to work around this.
 Some formal schools will classify the teacher as a classroom assistant.
 In addition, agencies are often non-formal schools, so they can provide non-immigrant B visas and work permits for teachers without degrees; they then subcontract their teachers to formal schools.

 The demand for foreign English teachers in Thailand is high.
-In big cities like Bangkok, Chiang Mai and Phuket, parents are willing to pay to get their children into the classrooms led by foreign English teachers.
-Lack of a degree means you will have to do a little legwork on your own, but the schools will hire you if you meet their qualifications and are in the right place at the right time, as many schools are in need to meet that demand from schools.
+In big cities like Bangkok, Chiang Mai and Phuket, parents are willing to pay to get their children into classrooms led by foreign English teachers.
+Lack of a degree means you will have to do a little legwork on your own, but the schools will hire you if you meet their qualifications and are in the right place at the right time, as many schools are in constant need to meet that demand from parents.